 Fundraising for Surfers Against Sewage

-We are an environmental charity working to keep UK coasts safe and clean.
+We are a marine charity working to keep UK coasts safe and clean.